mym0us3r/WAZUH-Process-Tree-Viewer/README.md

 Special thanks to the entire **Wazuh Community** for its continuous support and valuable feedback throughout the project's development.

-The author would also like to express sincere gratitude to the **Wazuh Ambassador Program** team - Katia Bukovac, Raquel Presas Salguero, and Carolina Landa - for their encouragement, trust, and continued support.
+The author would also like to express sincere gratitude to the Wazuh Ambassador Program team - Katia Bukovac, Raquel Presas Salguero, and Carolina Landa - for their encouragement, trust, and continued support.

-Special thanks to **Awwal Ishiaku** for his support throughout the development process, and to **William Weber** for testing the project and providing valuable feedback.
+Special thanks to Awwal Ishiaku for his support throughout the development process, and to William Weber for testing the project and providing valuable feedback.

-Finally, sincere appreciation goes to **Santiago Bassett**, CEO of Wazuh, for his leadership, vision, and continued commitment to the growth of the Wazuh ecosystem, helping foster an environment where community-driven innovation can thrive.
+Finally, sincere appreciation goes to Santiago Bassett, CEO of Wazuh, for his leadership, vision, and continued commitment to the growth of the Wazuh ecosystem, helping foster an environment where community-driven innovation can thrive.

 This project reflects the collaborative spirit of the open-source community, where every suggestion, discussion, and contribution helps strengthen the ecosystem for everyone.